Robert Duggan (venture capitalist): Personal life

 Bob Duggan was married to Patricia J. "Trish" Hagerty whom he met when both were students at UCSB.
-Bob Duggan and Trish Duggan were divorced in 2017.
-They have 8 children.
+They divorced in 2017 and have eight children.

-Duggan is an avid surfer, who began surfing in Santa Cruz, California, later travelling Hawaii and to countries such as Costa Rica, Nicaragua,and Mexico.
+Duggan is an avid surfer, who began surfing in Santa Cruz, California, later travelling Hawaii and to countries such as Costa Rica, Nicaragua, and Mexico.
 His children have often accompanied him, learning their early surfing skills as young as three years old.

-Duggan and his wife are members of the Church of Scientology.
-Duggan has been referred to as the church's largest donor.
+Duggan and his ex-wife are members of the Church of Scientology.
+Duggan has been referred to as the church's largest donor, and in 2019 Duggan confirmed that the amount he has donated "far exceeds the $360 million figure he cited to Forbes magazine in 2016".

-In 2020, Forbes ranked Duggan No.378 on the Forbes 400 list of the richest people in America.
+In 2020, Forbes ranked Duggan No. 378 on the Forbes 400 list of the richest people in America.